-How to use ‘passar’ in Portuguese Posted by carol on Feb 11, 2020 in Culture, Idioms, Learning, Slang, Slang, Vocabulary
+How to use ‘passar’ in Portuguese Posted by carol on Feb 11, 2020 in Culture, Learning, Vocabulary

 Olá amigos leitores!
 Hello, reader and friends!
 Are you ready to learn a little more about the Portuguese language?
 In today’s text we are going to work on several collocations for the verb passar, which is definitely one of the richest and most plural in Brazil.
 So we are going to clarify its most common uses in daily life and the several phrases that it covers.
 Então, que tal a gente “passar a limpo” esta palavra?

 If you consider how to spell passar, you must probably be wondering whether it could be related to the English verb “to pass”, right?
 Well, as it turns out, the answer is yes and no. Although these verbs actually have a similar meaning in certain contexts, the Portuguese version varies a lot according to the phrase in which it is found, so it is important to be aware!
 So let’s move on to some examples to clarify!

 O verbo “passar” no sentido de “ultrapassar” ou “exceder” | “Passar” as in move past or beyond something

 - O carro passou o nosso muito rápido | The car overtook ours really fast

 - A mala passou dez quilos do limite | Your bag is 10 kg overweight

 O verbo “passar” no sentido de “atravessar” | “Passar” as in going past